Read on to find out when babies can have cow’s milk, when they can’t, and how to transition your baby over from breast milk or formula.

 As they begin to move on from breast milk or formula and start weaning, lots of parents wonder when their baby can start to drink cow's milk.

 Let's find the answers to some of the most commonly asked questions about introducing little ones to cow's milk or plant-based alternatives.

 Once they turn 12 months old, you may still be breastfeeding, but you can start to introduce your baby to full fat or whole cow's milk in a cup, or even pasteurised goat's and sheep's milk if you're feeling adventurous!

-You can introduce cow’s milk into your little one’s diet from the age of 12 months.
-Although cow's milk can be used in cooking from 6 months it isn’t suitable in volume before this age because it can cause stress to their immature digestive systems due to high concentrations of proteins which are harder for your baby to process.
+Although cow's milk can be used in cooking from six months it isn’t suitable in volume before this age because it can cause stress to their immature digestive systems due to high concentrations of proteins which are harder for your baby to process.

 Once your baby’s main source of milk is cow’s milk, it’s important to avoid giving them too much of it so that they don’t get too full and start rejecting other types of food.

-Giving your baby at least 350ml - 400ml of cow’s milk per day is about right, that’s roughly 2 cups of milk.
-However, this can be made up of products made from milk such as yogurt or cheese.
+Giving your baby at least 11 to 13 fl oz of cow’s milk per day is about right, that’s roughly two cups of milk.
+However this can be made up of products made from milk such as yoghurt, fromage frais or cheese.

-Milk and dairy are important sources of nutrition, so if parents are planning on giving an alternative for any reason, they should discuss this with their primary care physician.
+Milk and dairy are important sources of nutrition so if parents are planning on giving an alternative for any reason, they should discuss this with their doctor.

-Once you have introduced cow’s milk into your baby’s diet, there is no reason to stop breastfeeding altogether if you and your baby are still happy to do so.
-Experts say that it is fine to continue breastfeeding your child after their first birthday and the World Health Organization advises that babies are breastfeed for up to 2 years and beyond.
+Once you've introduced cow’s milk into your baby’s diet, there's no reason to stop breastfeeding altogether if you and your baby are still happy to do so.
+Experts say that it's fine to continue breastfeeding your child after their first birthday and the World Health Organisation advises that babies are breastfeed for up to two years and beyond.